 - Lesson 5: Theme—This lesson teaches you how to recognize when a theme pops up spontaneously or how to handle themes that might be important to you.
 We’ll learn how various characters might argue different sides of a theme, or how their actions act as lessons, and we go over the importance of learning how to resolve themes organically so that you never get “preachy.”

 - Lesson 6: Treatment—Learn about “greenlighting” your novel to make sure it’s a proper fit for its intended audience.
 In this lesson we’ll discuss such things as how big your book should be, how old your protagonists should be, the importance of picking the right gender for a protagonist, making sure that you appeal to the proper emotions, and so on.
-It’s like mapping out your novel before you begin to write
+It’s like mapping out your novel before you begin to write.

-- Each section includes exercises to strengthen the lessons you’ll learn, and with weekly conference call with Dave you’ll have the opportunity to get real-time answers to the questions that might arise as you work through the course.
+- Each section includes exercises to strengthen the lessons you’ll learn, and with weekly conference calls with Dave you’ll have the opportunity to get real-time answers to the questions that might arise as you work through the course.

 At the end of the workshop, you’ll create a synopsis for the book suitable for submission to a publisher or to a film company, and you’ll have a good start on your own working outline so that you can begin drafting the novel scene by scene.